tbrlpld/100-days-of-code/log.md

 ### Thoughts
 React seems pretty straight forward.
 Using JSX in the editor still needs some getting used to, because of the mix of HMTL and JavaScript syntax.
-Not always sure how to set up the autocomplete options.
+Not always sure how to set up the auto-complete options.

 ### Link(s)
 1. [Day 41 Commit — React](https://github.com/tbrlpld/100daysofweb-with-python-course/commit/7ef7e9c0e2fec8a8c6a64794ca0e1d16fed80279)